WSPR TV User Guide

 <divisor>:<modulus>:t<type_id>

-Finally, a set of annotation parameters -- et_labels, et_llabels, et_units, and et_res -- can be used to customize the display of opaque ET values.
+Finally, a set of annotation parameters -- ct_labels, ct_llabels, ct_units, and ct_res -- can be used to customize the display of opaque CT values.
 All of these are a comma-separated list of parameters, with one value per extractor specification.
-For example, if there are 2 decoders containing 4 and 5 extractors respectively, then the 7th item in et_units corresponds to the 3rd extractor of the second decoder.
+For example, if there are 2 decoders containing 4 and 5 extractors respectively, then the 7th item in ct_units corresponds to the 3rd extractor of the second decoder.

 Only non-default values need to be specified in the above URL parameters.
 Here is how to assign units to the 4th extractor while keeping all the other values unitless.